How To: Get Creative with Dark and Tinted Home Screen Icons on Your iPhone or iPad

 Any changes you make also apply to widgets, ensuring a coherent look across your iPhone or iPad.
 So, widgets will be accented by any tint you choose.

 Below, you can see a mix of bookmarks and app icons from Apple and third parties.
 The icons in the light appearance (left) look normal, while icons in the dark appearance (middle) have dark backgrounds.
-With Dark Mode on, apps without transparent backgrounds will remain in their light appearance; bookmarks are also unaffected.
+With Dark Mode on, apps without transparent backgrounds will remain in their light appearance (such as Amazon, Clips, and GarageBand; bookmarks are also unaffected.

 When tinted, the chosen gradient and brightness combination affects all icons.
 Apps with associated grayscale icons will look the best, but all other apps and bookmarks will still be tinted using on-device intelligence.